pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - As a Pyrsia node, I provide my locally stored artifacts in the Pyrsia network at boot.

 - As a user behind a NAT router, my node can participate in het Pyrsia network

+  In order to participate in a distributed peer-to-peer network, nodes need to be reachable by other nodes.
+This can be a challenge when a node is run behind a NAT router.
+There are multiple ways of NAT traversal like TCP hole punching that Pyrsia will try to accomplish.
+However, Pyrsia nodes will not relay traffic if none of the other traversal methods worked.
+In that case, the Pyrsia node can simply download artifacts from one or more of the authorized nodes, which will by definition always contain all the data.

 - As a user I can use the Pyrsia CLI to show the transparency log.